 - for all individuals both internal as well as external to the UW System.

 The UW System Careers at UW provides access to vacancy listings at each UW System institution.
-Please review the “How to Apply” section of a job announcement for more specific information relating to application procedures for each position/vacancy.
+Review the “How to Apply” section of a job announcement for more specific information relating to application procedures for each position/vacancy.

-If you are a current State of Wisconsin (civil service) employee considering employment with UW System, information regarding vacation, sick leave, and retirement benefits upon movement to a position within the University of Wisconsin System can be found on the UW System’s Employment Changes and Family Changes page.
+If you are a current State of Wisconsin (civil service) employee considering employment with UW System, information regarding vacation, sick leave, and retirement benefits upon movement to a position within the University of Wisconsin System can be found on the UW System’s Employment Changes page.

 Temporary & Student Employment